 Cardamom ~ Super Spices

-Like tiny Christmas boxes, cardamom’s apple green husks hint at a treasure inside the fragrant seeds that Indians call “the queen of spices”.
+Like tiny Christmas boxes, this herb's apple green husks hint at a treasure inside the fragrant seeds that Indians call “the queen of spices”.

 The name suits both it’s regal price and its alluring aroma.